Web Analytics

 Planning a destination wedding in Jamaica involves more decisions than most couples expect — and finding the right photographer is one of the most important of all.
 This section of the Saab Weddings website is dedicated to giving you the information you actually need: honest guides to the island's regions, real wedding galleries from specific venues, practical advice on vendor fees and logistics, and everything in between.

-Michael Saab Photography is based in Montego Bay and photographs weddings island-wide — from grand resort celebrations on the Rose Hall corridor to intimate cliff-top elopements in Negril and cinematic wilderness ceremonies in Port Antonio.
-The guides below cover every aspect of getting married in Jamaica, organized by topic so you can go directly to what matters most at your stage of planning.
+Michael Saab Photography is based in Montego Bay and photographs weddings island-wide — from grand resort celebrations on the Rose Hall corridor to intimate cliff-top elopements in Negril, cinematic wilderness ceremonies in Port Antonio, and colonial estate weddings in Kingston.

 Destination Weddings in Jamaica